ska-telescope/tango-example/docs/src/index.rst

 all completely reproducible and are independent of host environment.
 It uses ``make`` to provide a consistent UI (see `Makefile targets`_).

+You will need to install `minikube` or equivalent k8s installation in order to set up your test environment.
+You can follow the instruction at `here <https://gitlab.com/ska-telescope/sdi/deploy-minikube/>`_

 Build a new Docker image for the example power supply device with:

 ::